monlevey/group_project1/README.md

 WHEN I click on the button of the excuse generator THEN a random excuse is generated

+5. Compliment Generator
+WHEN I click on the button of the compliment generator THEN a random compliment is displayed.

+6. Activity Generator
+WHEN I click on a button of either a two person activity or a recreational activity THEN an activity matching the criteria is displayed.

 ### Description
 In this project, we have worked to create a polished UI.
 At least two server API's must be used.
 Client - side site storage must be used
 CSS framework must be used other than Bootstrap
-The projest must meet good quality coding standards (indentation, scoping, nameing, etc) No alerts, confirms, or promts may be used.
+The projest must meet good quality coding standards (indentation, scoping, naming, etc) No alerts, confirms, or prompts may be used.
 Must be deplayed in Github pages
-Must be interactive (ie acccept and respont to user input)
+Must be interactive (ie acccept and responsive to user input)

-This project HTML, CSS and JS have been used.
+In this project, HTML, CSS and JS have been used.

 #### Links